bronxi47/sakabato/README.md

 4) If the port number is default (in process).

-5) If firewall system is enable and only the minimum ports are allow (in process)
+5) If firewall system is enable and only the minimum ports are allow (in process).

 6) If there are tasks in crontab.
-If that's the case, checks who are the users and their file permissions (in process)
+If that's the case, checks who are the users and their file permissions (in process).

 ### It's easy!